-In addition to the retirement plan, employees are eligible to participate in the Dickinson College Tax Deferred Annuity Plan (TDA) in accordance with Sections 402(g), 403(b), and 415 of the Internal Revenue Code effective from your date of employment.
+In addition to the Defined Contribution Retirement Plan, employees are eligible to participate in the Dickinson College Tax Deferred Annuity Plan (TDA) in accordance with Sections 402(g), 403(b), and 415 of the Internal Revenue Code effective from your date of employment.
 In this plan you can elect to reduce your salary on a pre-tax basis and contribute that amount into a federal tax-deferred plan with either TIAA or Fidelity Investments.
 The IRS limits the maximum amount you can put into a tax-deferred 403(b) retirement plan in any given year.
 All benefits arising from these contributions are immediately and fully vested.

 The Emeriti Program is a tax advantaged way to invest and accumulate assets during working years to help meet health care expenses during retirement.
 The College contributes on behalf of eligible employees age 35 and older with one year of service.
 Employees age 21 and older may also make voluntary contributions on an after-tax basis (no maximum applies).

 An important part of your plan for the future might be missing…If you’re like many retirement plan participants, you probably selected a beneficiary for your accounts when you started your job and never thought about it since.
 Keeping your beneficiary information current is one of the most important—and one of the most commonly overlooked—aspects of managing your retirement benefits.
 For more information on updating your beneficiary please visit the link below:

 - Retirement Beneficiary Designation & Updates

 - Personal Retirement Counseling Sessions are held once a month with Fidelity and TIAA investment counselors.

 - The toll-free phone number for TIAA is 1-800-842-2776.

 - The toll-free phone number for Fidelity Investments is 1-800-343-0860.